jking100/tget/README.md

 Creates simultaneous connections to the resource host to accelerate download speeds

-Targeted for use on large files, some sample results below comparing time to download a 1GB .iso
+Targeted for use on large files
+Testing on a 1gb iso image:
 <pre>
 firefox - 214s ( 4.7MB/s)
    wget - 178s ( 5.7MB/s)
    tget - 102s (10.0MB/s)
 </pre>

-### Installation
-Tested on linux with Python 3.11 \
-Windows/Mac functionality untested

-Insert this into ~/.bashrc and reload the session
+### Ez "Install" (terminal alias)

+Store your script in a dependable location
+\>\> ~/.bashrc:
 ```
+...
 alias tget='python /path/to/your/tget.py'
+...
 ```
+ and reload the session

+ ### Install
+ mv /path/to/your/tget.py ~/bin/tget
+ chmod +x ~/bin/tget

+ reload shell

+ usage tget -h

-tget can now be called like any other command line tool
+tget can now be used like most command line tools
+To get started:

+tget -h

+Tested on: Python (3.11) in a linux enivironment Functionality on Windows and macOS has not been tested.